degski/Mado/README.md

     The letters label rows from the left.
 The upper set of numbers labels diagonals down to the left.
 The lower set of numbers labels diagonals up to the left.
-Use the upper set of numbers on the upper half of the board and the lower set of numbers on the lower half of the board.
+Use the upper set of numbers on the upper half of the Board and the lower set of numbers on the lower half of the Board.
 The two sets of numbers are the same for row 'e'.